plokhotnyuk/jsoniter-scala/README.md

 - Configurable skipping of unexpected fields or throwing of parse exceptions
 - Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance
 - Configurable turning off hex dumping of affected by error part of byte buffer to reduce impact on performance
-- TODO: Support of non-direct subclassing of leaf classes of ADTs
 - TODO: Consider whether ADTs should use sealed abstract classes only
 - TODO: Generate codecs for ADTs with a specified resolving matcher for the discriminator field value
 - TODO: Add ability to read/write numbers from/to string values and vice versa